tmdt-buw/vc-slam/README.md

 * originalLabel: the attribute name in the json samples
 * path: the list of nodes from root to the attribute node, if data is nested, otherwise empty
-* conceptResource: the mapped concept from the ontology
-* concept: the plasma internal URI for the concept
+* concept: the vcslam internal URI for the concept as it can be found in the semantic model
-* conceptId: the plasma internal identifier for the concept

 ### ignored_attributes